krantirk/LIME-Explanations/README.md

+# Reproducing LIME experiments

 This repository contains the code to run the experiments present in [this paper](http://arxiv.org/abs/1602.04938).
 The code here is frozen to what it was when we originally wrote the paper.
 If you're interested in using LIME, check out [this repository](https://github.com/marcotcr/lime), where we have packaged it up, improved the code quality, added visualizations and other improvements.

 Running the commands below should be enough to get all of the results.
 You need python, sklearn, numpy, scipy.
 If we forgot something, please email the first author.

+**This code was modified by @mari-linhares in order to be easier to reproduce the experiments.**

 ## Experiment in section 5.2:
 - DATASET -> 'multi_polarity_books', 'multi_polarity_kitchen', 'multi_polarity_dvd', 'multi_polarity_kitchen'